javiergamarra/nhpatt.github.io/_posts/2017-07-09-angular_courses.md

 * Commit per exercise, references at the beginning...
 * Insist on *please, ask questions!*

+Reader suggestions:

+* Differentiate levels and target the needs of each level
+* Propose a real, already solved, problem (like twitter, hacker news...) but leave open a part to personalize and make their own.
+* Use storytelling to narrate the problem to solve, to explain that is a **real problem**

 **I'll keep you updated** with my particular transparency.